Amet13/ODYSSEY/Documentation/DEVELOPMENT.md

 - **Protocol-Oriented Design:** Clear interfaces for all services and models
 - **Separation of Concerns:** Each service/component has a single responsibility
-- **Dependency Injection:** Use ServiceRegistry for dependency injection and singletons for shared services
+- **Dependency Injection:** Use singletons for shared services and dependency injection patterns
 - **Reactive Programming:** Use Combine for state management and async operations
 - **Centralized Validation:** All input validation in `ValidationService`
 - **Centralized Constants:** All constants in `AppConstants`